 Pickup Location Etiquette: Terra Firma relies heavily our own private drop sites, and we ask everyone to follow the following rules:

-Please observe the pick-up times carefully and be respectful to your site host.
+- Please observe the pick-up times carefully and be respectful to your site host.
 Doors may be locked or hosts gone to bed during other times.
 If you do not pick up your box during the designated hours, it is not guaranteed that you will receive it.

-Other Holiday Changes: The newsletter will have the schedule changes, which can also be found posted here Newsletter Archives.
+Other Holiday Changes: The newsletter will have the schedule changes.
+The newsletter archive can be found under “Member News”.

 VISIT FULL RECIPE ARCHIVE